 Assistive Technology Products

-Offers assistive technology devices and adaptive equipment that help people with disabilities communicate, increase their mobility and live more comfortably
+Offers assistive technology devices and adaptive equipment that can help people with disabilities communicate, increase their mobility and live more comfortably.

 Sells a wide range of adaptive equipment to help children with special needs.

 They have physical and occupational therapists on staff that can help families select the most appropriate equipment for their needs.

 Extensive online catalog and is organized for customers to search through various methods.

 * Shop by needs - Narrow search by choosing area you need help with, such as sitting, walking, bathing, or sensory integration